stitchdata/docs/_integration-schemas/xero/manual_journals.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/manual-journals
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/manual_journals.json
 description: |
-  The `manual_journals` table contains info about manual journals, which are used by accountants or bookkeepers to work directly with a general ledger.
+  The `{{ table.name }}` table contains info about manual journals, which are used by accountants or bookkeepers to work directly with a general ledger.
 For example: To record accrued expenses or completed work that wasn't invoiced.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

 api-method:
   name: getManualJournals